Lemon Meringue Donuts

-- To finish donuts, poke three holes at the top and fill with lemon curd by adding lemon curd to a piping or zip lock bag.
+- Add lemon curd to a piping or zip lock bag.

 - To finish off the donuts simply poke a hole in the top of the donut and insert the bag with lemon curd filling in the donut.
 Fill with filling.
 Once all the donuts are filled carefully roll the donuts around in cinnamon sugar.

-- Fit the end of a piping bag with an open star tip and frost in a swirl on top.
-Toast using a kitchen torch.
+- Fit the end of a piping bag with an open star tip and frost as demonstrated in the video.

 - Finish off by toasting the meringue and garnish with mint leaves.